Get 80% off your plan for your first 3 months*

 Is shipping taxable in New Jersey?

 It depends on how the charge is presented.
-Shipping charges that are included in the sale price are taxable.
-If the shipping cost is listed separately on the invoice and the shipped item is tax-exempt, the shipping charge is also exempt.
+If shipping is included in the sale price, it's taxable; if it's listed separately and the item is exempt, the shipping charge is also exempt.

 How often do I need to file sales tax returns in New Jersey?

 Most businesses file quarterly, with returns due on the 20th of the month following each quarter.
-If you collected $30,000 or more in the prior year and meet monthly collection thresholds, the Division of Taxation will assign you a monthly schedule.
+If you collected $30,000 or more in the prior year, the Division of Taxation may assign you a monthly schedule instead.

 Disclaimer